chetanjangir0/Battlefield-4-SERVER-INFO-page/README.md

 # Battlefield 4 Server Info Page

 This project is a **Battlefield 4 Server Info Page** built with **React.js** (frontend) and **Node.js** (backend).
 The application fetches server information from a backend API and displays it in a visually appealing and interactive interface, based on the provided design.
+For the live preview of the website [click here](https://battlefield-4-server-info-client.vercel.app/)

 ## Table of Contents
 - [Features](#features)